 - 1 cup plus 1 tablespoon unsalted butter, melted, divided

 - ⅔ cup plus 1 tablespoon cocoa powder, sifted, divided

 - 1½ cups gluten-free all-purpose flour* (see notes)

 - 1 cup sour cream

 - 2¾ cups grated zucchini

 - Preheat the oven and get the pan ready.
 Preheat the oven to 350°F and adjust a rack to the center.
 Add 1 tablespoon of the melted butter to a 10-inch bundt pan and move it around and so it's completely coated.
 (Using a pastry brush or your hands will help.)
 Then sprinkle 1 tablespoon of the cocoa powder as evenly as possible over the butter.
 Set aside.

+- Mix the wet ingredients.
 In a large mixing bowl, use an electric mixer to beat the eggs, sugar, vanilla and salt together.
 Mix on high until it's a thick and pale yellow, about 2 minutes.
 Once it's blended add the sour cream and mix until it's smooth.

 - Combine the dry ingredients with the wet, and add butter.
 Gradually fold the dry ingredients into the wet, mixing just until everything is well incorporated.
 Now fold in the remaining 1 cup melted butter.

 - Cool.
 Let it cool in the pan for about 10 minutes, then invert it on a large platter.
 Let it cool for about an hour before serving.